 There’s nothing more wonderful than witnessing a baby’s first smile — until some seasoned parent takes the liberty to explain the baby just has gas.
 Suddenly, it’s not a smile at all.
 It’s the twisted grimace of a kid trying to figure out how to expel gas from their tiny butt.
 For babies, this is a miserable and constant process.
-That doesn’t mean they don’t sometimes smile out of joy, but that gas is a big factor and that helping them pass said gas is the nice thing to do once you learnt to recognize the signs.
+That doesn’t mean they don’t sometimes smile out of joy, but that gas is a big factor, and that helping them pass said gas is the nice thing to do once you learn to recognize the signs.

 Luckily, there are a few things parents can do to help ease the passage.

 A change in position can set the gas on course to the outside world too.
-If a baby has been on its back for a while, lifting baby up into an upright position can move gas around enough to escape.
+If a baby has been on its back for a while, lifting them into an upright position can move gas around enough to escape.
 Holding a baby up can have additional soothing effects too, says Palmer.
 “Skin-to-skin contact and just holding the baby in your arms can override some pain signals.”

 If a baby is strong enough to support their own head, then a spot of tummy time can get things moving.
-It also has the added benefit of a solid neck and core workout with the added benefit of some distracting fun that can take everyone’s mind off the challenging task at hand.
+It has the added benefit of a solid neck and core workout and some distracting fun that can take everyone’s mind off the challenging task at hand.

-If a baby is not experiencing any relief, sometimes a quick feed can alleviate the pain associated with trapped gas.
-“Some formula or mommy milk can also have a pain reducing effect,” Palmer says.
+If a baby still isn’t experiencing relief, sometimes a quick feed can alleviate the pain associated with trapped gas.
+“Some formula or mommy milk can also have a pain-reducing effect,” Palmer says.

-But all gas eventually passes, and Palmer says that there is almost never a reason to intervene with drugs or over-the-counter remedies.
-And all babies get gassy, in much the same way that all fathers are.
-Eventually, babies grow and develop the muscles and control to start ripping on their own.
+But all gas eventually passes, and Palmer says there is almost never a reason to intervene with medication or at-home remedies.
+And eventually, babies grow and develop the muscles and control to start ripping on their own.

-Alleviating gas is about making a baby comfortable.
+Alleviating gas is all about making a baby comfortable.
 And, if done right, it can be an extremely satisfying end to an episode of fussiness.